zeropsio/recipe-nodejs/README.md

 - Use highly available version of the PostgreSQL database (change ***mode*** from ***NON_HA*** to ***HA*** in recipe YAML, ***db*** service section)
 - Use at least two containers for the Node.js service to achieve high reliability and resilience (add ***minContainers: 2*** in recipe YAML, ***api*** service section)

+Futher things to think about when running highly available Node.js production apps:
+- containers are volatite - use Zerops object storage to store your files
+- use Zerops Redis (KeyDB) for caching, storing sessions and pub/sub messaging